stefan-jeitler/generic-app/ReadMe.md

 Deplyoments get triggered by `git tags`, you can use both **leightweight** and **annotated** tags.

-The simplest way to deploy a project is using a *lightweight tag* that's name follows the
+The simplest way to deploy a project is creating a tag that's name follows the
 convention `<technical-id>@<version>`, e.g.

  ```bash